Trump, guns, and 2020: How one hunting family is debating gun control and voting.

 About the director of One Shot One Kill:

 Nancy Schwartzman is a Peabody-nominated filmmaker who uses storytelling and technology to create safer communities for women and girls.
 Her debut feature, Roll Red Roll, premiered at the Tribeca Film Festival and screened at over 40 film festivals worldwide, garnering seven best documentary awards.
 It was a New York Times Critics Pick, with 100 percent rating on Rotten Tomatoes, it played POV, BBC and is streaming in 190 countries on Netflix.
-She is currently directing an investigative documentary with Reveal and publishing a book with Hachette.
+She is currently directing an investigative documentary with the Center for Investigative Reporting, developing non-fiction series with XTR and Blumhouse, and publishing a book with Hachette.